26 Magento Statistics That Reveal Which Platform Truly Rules Ecommerce in 2023

 (SimilarTech, Magento, Sana Commerce)

 The adoption of Magento 2 was bound to go up more quickly after June 30, 2020.
-The company no longer provides support for its legacy ecommerce software (both Magento Open Source 1 and Magento Commerce 1) since that day.
+Since that day, the platform no longer supports its legacy e-commerce software— both Magento Open Source 1 and Magento Commerce 1.

-Migration can be a complicated matter.
-Regardless of the merits of Magento 1 vs Magento 2, there would be potential integration issues and SEO problems, among others.
-Increased susceptibility to cyber attacks is one of the drawbacks the Magento 1 merchants will have to face.
+Migration can be complicated.
+Regardless of the merits of Magento 1 vs Magento 2, migration can cause integration issues and SEO problems, among others.
+However, if Magento 1 users don’t migrate, they’d be more susceptible to cyberattacks.

 (Magento)

-A report titled The Business Value of Migrating to Magento Commerce 2 says that the payback period could be as fast as 8.1 months.
-Also, merchants could see a 29% jump in mobile revenue as well as a 5% rise in average order value.
+A report titled The Business Value of Migrating to Magento Commerce 2 stated that the payback period could be as fast as 8.1 months.
+Also, merchants could see a 29% increase in mobile revenue as well as a 5% rise in average order value.

-Data was based on real Magento user statistics.
-The report explores the effects of Magento Commerce 2 migration on the enterprises of 19 actual customers with unique business models and from various industries.
+The data on the report was based on actual Magento user statistics.
+The report explored the effects of Magento Commerce 2 migration on the enterprises of 19 actual customers with unique business models and from various industries.

-19. Loake Shoemakers decreased their bounce rate by 45% after moving to Magento Commerce 2.
+16. Loake Shoemakers decreased their bounce rate by 45%.

 (Magento)